jarviscog/dominion-engine/README.md

 │  │  ├─ +1 🪙
 │  ├─ BuyCard(Village)
 ```
-Each node has a `NodeType` that explanin the operation that needs to happen
+Each node has a `NodeType` that explnin the operation that needs to happen (+1 Card, +2 Actions, etc.)
-The actual operation of the node happens when the node is visited.
+The actual operation of the node happens when the node is visited, so some nodes may be in the history tree, but not visited yet.

 ### NodeTemplate